 A bench warrant means a judge has issued an order for a defendant’s arrest.
-Often, the person on whom the warrant is issued has already been charged with a crime but did not appear in court to face charges.
+Often, the person on whom the warrant is issued has already been charged with a crime but did not appear in court on the designated court date to face charges.
 This is known as a bench warrant for failure to appear.
 But a judge can issue a bench warrant anytime a person violates the rules of the court.

 Once a judge issues a bench warrant, law enforcement may treat it like any other warrant.
 This usually means seeking out the subject of the warrant for arrest.
 If you discover you have a bench warrant out, it is a good idea to get a lawyer and turn yourself in as soon as possible.
 Some people believe they can evade a bench warrant, but those people are almost always wrong.